 If it doesn’t fire

 It happens that some Flows won’t fire at the time they are supposed to.
-There are a lot of potential reasons, but one is that the Flow has errors or warnings.
+There are many potential reasons, but one is that the Flow has errors or warnings.
 Power Automate will not start the scheduler if the Flows have failed in the tests, for example.
-A trick to solve this issue is to use the “Flow checker” and solve all warnings and problems.
+A trick to solve this issue is using the “Flow checker” to solve all warnings and problems.
 After that, run the Flow manually and see if it runs correctly.
 If all goes well, define the “Start Time” and check if the Flow ran correctly.

 There are some limitations for each frequency:

 - Month: 1-16 months

 - Minute: 1-72,000 minutes

 Here are some things to keep in mind.

 Knowing what schedule to use is tricky.
 If you define it too frequently, your Flow will fire with few things to do.
 On the other hand, tasks will wait a long time to be performed if it’s too infrequent.